CalebBell/fluids/docs/fluids.units.rst

 However, there is a default registry which is suitable for use in multiple modules at once.

-This defualt registry should be imported in one of the following ways (it does not need to be called `u`; it can be imported from pint as `ureg` or any other name):
+This default registry should be imported in one of the following ways (it does not need to be called `u`; it can be imported from pint as `ureg` or any other name):